PataphysicalSociety/soupault.app/site/index.md

 Soupault is very simple to [install](/install/): if you are on Linux (x86-64), macOS, or Microsoft Windows, you can just download an executable.

+If you are starting a blog or an online book, you can take a ready-to-use [blueprint](/blueprints) for it.

-Read a quick start guide to get a feel of soupault's workflow:
+If you want to make a custom setup, read a guide to get a feel of soupault's workflow:

 * [Create a blog setup from scratch](/tips-and-tricks/quickstart/).
 * [Use soupault as a post-processor for an existing website](/tips-and-tricks/getting-started-html-processor/).

-Or read on to learn about the advantages.
+Or read on to learn about the advantages of soupault.

 ## Store pages in any format